jrpotter/notebook/notes/c17/alignment.md

 %%ANKI
 Basic
-What addresses can a `int` be stored at?
+What addresses can an `int` be stored at?
 Back: Any address divisible by 4.
 Reference: Raymond, Eric.
 “The Lost Art of Structure Packing.”
 Accessed November 4, 2024. [http://www.catb.org/esr/structure-packing/](http://www.catb.org/esr/structure-packing/).
 <!--ID: 1730831516934-->